The Latest on Workers’ Compensation and Business in Illinois

 Recent reports reveal that workers’ compensation costs are sharply falling and the business climate in Illinois continues to improve.
 It is clear that the 2011 changes to the workers’ compensation laws in Illinois are dramatically lowering worker compensation payouts to injured workers.

-- The National Council on Compensation Insurance (NCCI – an insurance industry rate making agency which provides workers’ compensation information) has issued its workers’ compensation advisory rates for 2019.
-It states that Illinois employers should see an 8.5 percent cut in their workers’ compensation insurance premiums – this is the sixth consecutive rate reduction that has been recommended.
+- The National Council on Compensation Insurance (NCCI – an insurance industry rate making agency which provides workers’ compensation information) has issued its workers’ compensation advisory rates for 2020.
+It states that Illinois employers should see an 5.1 percent cut in their workers’ compensation insurance premiums – this is the seventh consecutive rate reduction that has been recommended.

 - According to the 2018 Oregon Premium Rate Ranking Summary, an analysis of workers’ compensation across all of the states, Illinois has moved from 8th highest in 2016 to 22nd highest in 2018.
 This is one of the largest drops in the country and Illinois now ranks in the middle of the pack.

-- The National Academy of Social Insurance reports that Illinois had a 12.1 percent decrease in benefits paid between 2012 and 2016.
-This is the sixth largest decrease in the country.
+- The National Academy of Social Insurance reports that Illinois had a 12.4 percent decrease in benefits paid between 2013 and 2017.
+This is the fifth largest decrease in the country.
 The large decrease is likely due to the changes in Illinois’ workers’ compensation laws that were enacted in 2011.

 - Attracted by insufficient insurance regulation, there are 339 insurance companies writing workers’ compensation insurance policies in Illinois according to the Illinois Department of Insurance.
 Illinois is tied with Pennsylvania for having the most insurers in the nation.